Libertarianism (metaphysics): Robert Kane

 One particularly influential contemporary theory of libertarian free will is that of Robert Kane.
-Kane argues that "(1) the existence of alternative possibilities (or the agent's power to do otherwise) is a necessary condition for acting freely, and that (2) determinism is not compatible with alternative possibilities (it precludes the power to do otherwise)".
-It is important to note that the crux of Kane's position is grounded not in a defense of alternative possibilities (AP) but in the notion of what Kane refers to as ultimate responsibility (UR).
+Kane argued that "(1) the existence of alternative possibilities (or the agent's power to do otherwise) is a necessary condition for acting freely, and that (2) determinism is not compatible with alternative possibilities (it precludes the power to do otherwise)".
+The crux of Kane's position is grounded not in a defense of alternative possibilities (AP) but in the notion of what Kane refers to as ultimate responsibility (UR).
 Thus, AP is a necessary but insufficient criterion for free will.
 It is necessary that there be (metaphysically) real alternatives for our actions, but that is not enough; our actions could be random without being in our control.
 The control is found in "ultimate responsibility".

 Ultimate responsibility entails that agents must be the ultimate creators (or originators) and sustainers of their own ends and purposes.
 There must be more than one way for a person's life to turn out (AP).
 More importantly, whichever way it turns out must be based in the person's willing actions.
 Kane defines it as follows:

 In short, "an agent must be responsible for anything that is a sufficient reason (condition, cause or motive) for the action's occurring."

 What allows for ultimacy of creation in Kane's picture are what he refers to as "self-forming actions" or SFAs—those moments of indecision during which people experience conflicting wills.
 These SFAs are the undetermined, regress-stopping voluntary actions or refraining in the life histories of agents that are required for UR.
 UR does not require that every act done of our own free will be undetermined and thus that, for every act or choice, we could have done otherwise; it requires only that certain of our choices and actions be undetermined (and thus that we could have done otherwise), namely SFAs.
 These form our character or nature; they inform our future choices, reasons and motivations in action.
 If a person has had the opportunity to make a character-forming decision (SFA), they are responsible for the actions that are a result of their character.